cjvanlissa/veni_sysrev/README.md

 ## Where do I start?

-You can load this project in Rstudio by opening the file called 'C:\Git_Repositories\veni_sysrev.Rproj'.'C:\Git_Repositories\veni_sysrev.Rproj'.
+You can load this project in Rstudio by opening the file called 'veni_sysrev.Rproj'.

 ## Project structure